puppetlabs/influxdb/REFERENCE.md

 Data type: `Sensitive[String[1]]`

 Password for the administrative user in Sensitive format used during initial setup.
-Defaults to puppetlabs

 Default value: `Sensitive('puppetlabs')`